 Since then, word on the remakes has languished firmly in rumour territory - until, that is, today, when Forever Entertainment confirmed via tweet that it's signed an agreement to give Sega's much-loved on-rails zombie shooters the makeover treatment.

 Unfortunately, no platforms or release dates have been provided as yet, with the publisher writing that it was unable to "say anything more for now".

 Hi Guys!
 We confirm the signing of the agreement regarding remakes of the games "The House of the Dead" and "The House of the Dead 2".
-No platforms or release dates have been confirmed, and unfortunately we can?t say anything more for now.
-Please keep fingers crossed for us and..— Forever Entertainment (@ForeverEntert) October 3, 2019
+No platforms or release dates have been confirmed, and unfortunately we can’t say anything more for now.
+Please keep fingers crossed for us and..— Forever Entertainment S.A. (@ForeverEntert) October 3, 2019

 House of the Dead 1 & 2 originally released in 1996 and 1998 respectively, and Graczpospolita's initial report (as Google translated from Polish) suggested that the remakes would see the now decades-old classics refreshed with "new graphics adapted to modern standards and slightly modified gameplay".

 Fans will be thrilled to learn, however, that the original script - brought to legendarily awful life by some of gaming's best-worst voice acting - will reportedly be left in tact.
 Quite how Forever intends to handle the whole light gun aspect of the experience, though, remains to be seen.